KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_plugins.rst

 Object Detection
 ================

-The first time you use object detection the plugin has to be installed
+The first time you use object detection the plugin has to be installed.

 .. figure:: /images/kdenlive2504_object-detection_plugin-to-be-installed.webp
    :align: left